DarkWiiPlayer/moonxml-old/readme.md

 ========

 MoonXML is a library that allows using MoonScript as a DSL to generate XML or HTML.
+It works in a similar fashion to the Lapis builder syntax.

 Here’s a quick example: